 Digital safety signage is an important part of any employer’s safety culture.
 Different from the OSHA required danger signs, warning signs, and caution signs, incorporating safety messages into the workplace with digital signage is an easy and effective way to share messages and safety standards with your employees.
-Digital signage complements your one-dimensional required safety signs with visually-engaging messages with movement, sound (if you choose), and unlimited opportunities to show your company’s commitment to a safe and secure workplace.
+Digital signage complements your one-dimensional required safety signs with visually-engaging messages that include movement, sound (if you choose), and unlimited opportunities to show your company’s commitment to a safe and secure workplace.

 Digital Signage in Manufacturing and Industrial Environments